CogentEmbedded/tweaktool/docs/METADATA.md

 {"readonly": true}
 ```

-GUI will display a number and wouldn't provide an interface to edit it.
+GUI will display a number and wouldn't provide an interface to editbox it.

 ### Limited-Range Integer Tweak